 Why Choosing Experienced Electricians Matters

 Accurate electrical inspections depend heavily on the experience and competence of the electrician carrying out the testing.
+A clear report should explain not only what has been found, but also how serious each issue is.

 Professional electricians should:

-• Be fully qualified and insured
+- Be fully qualified and insured

-• Follow BS 7671 regulations
+- Follow BS 7671 requirements

-• Provide detailed written reports
+- Provide detailed written reports

-• Explain observations clearly
+- Explain observations clearly

-• Identify both immediate and long-term risks
+- Identify immediate and long-term risks

 Electrical Safety Is a Critical Part of Property Buying